Streaming-Data-Analytics/2024-2025_SML-vs-CL/README.md

 For this project, you are required to modify the provided code to apply the methodologies and models to the new data stream with temporal dependencies, as outlined in the previous sections.

 1. **Modify the Code**
-   - Adjust the existing SML models (ARF and ARF_TA) to handle the new data stream and incorporate temporal dependencies.
+   - Adjust the code associated with SML models to handle the new data stream and incorporate temporal dependencies.
    - Modify the CL strategies to manage the new data stream, ensuring correct handling of temporal dependencies and LSTM sequence construction as specified.
-Ensure your model handles the required sliding window mechanism for sequence generation.
+Ensure your solution handles the required sliding window mechanism for sequence generation.
    - Make sure to apply the correct evaluation metrics (Prequential evaluation and CL metrics) for assessing the performance in both the virtual and real drift scenarios.

 2. **Prepare a Presentation (Notebook or PDF)**